speasley/jquery.occasions/README.md

 ### Custom occasions

 Custom occasions can be added by editing the occasions.json file (or one of the other json files, if that makes more sense).
-Follow the pattern there and you're be away to the races.
+Follow the pattern there and you’re be away to the races.
 Happy birthday!

 ### Date override